 Time.
 Discrepancies lead to long and difficult make-good conversations.
 We’ve heard from countless publishers that these talks are a monumental waste of time.
 A publisher and advertiser may agree upfront to an 80% viewability rate, which feels fair to both sides, but if the advertiser measures a 75% viewability rate because it counts a slightly different event than the publisher, a tiresome conversation on refunds will ensue.

 Money.
 Discrepancies waste money for everybody.
 Let’s say that a publisher knows to expect a 10% discrepancy rate for viewable impressions based on historical data.
 If a buyer wants to purchase 100,000 impressions from that publisher, the ad ops team will schedule 110,000 impressions to compensate for the anticipated discrepancy rate.

-But that means the publisher, simply going into the deal, loses the opportunity to monetise 10,000 impressions — a sizeable chunk of inventory — as the cost of doing business.
-And if publishers must buffer every campaign, they may find it difficult to fulfil other downstream campaigns.
+But that means the publisher, simply going into the deal, loses the opportunity to monetize 10,000 impressions — a sizable chunk of inventory — as the cost of doing business.
+And if publishers must buffer every campaign, they may find it difficult to fulfill other downstream campaigns.

 Read byline here.